Implementing contact angle boundary conditions for second-order Phase-Field models of wall-bounded multiphase flows: Results

-where $\rho_l$, $\sigma_{la}$, and $|\mathbf{g}|$ are the liquid density, surface tension between the liquid and air, and the magnitude of the gravity, respectively.
+Then, the effect of gravity is included, and the domain is changed to $[-0.6,0.6]\times[0,0.24]$ without changing the grid size.
 Fig.\ref{Fig EDrop g} shows the evolution of the drop with $|\mathbf{g}|=10$ and $|\mathbf{g}|=15$, along with the prediction from Eq.(\ref{Eq EDrop g}).
 The contact angle is $\theta=135^0$.
 One can observe that the drop is flattened, having a pancake-like shape, when the gravity is added.
 The final height of the drop matches the asymptotic prediction.
 Fig.\ref{Fig EDrop HL} b) shows the final height of the drop versus the gravity, and our numerical prediction overall agrees well with both the exact solution Eq.(\ref{Eq EDrop}) without gravity and the asymptotic solution Eq.(\ref{Eq EDrop g}) with dominant gravity.
 Further, Fig.\ref{Fig EDrop Mass} a) demonstrates the mass conservation of the proposed formulation, where the relative changes of $\Phi$ ($\Phi=\int_\Omega\phi d\Omega$) of the four cases reported in Fig.\ref{Fig EDrop} and Fig.\ref{Fig EDrop g} are in the order of the round-off error.